 Lastly, the Contemporary

 has had a resort boat launch that travels in a triangular pattern between Disney’s Wilderness Lodge and Fort Wilderness.
-Unfortunately, the watercraft transportation at the resort remains unavailable.
+Unfortunately, watercraft transportation at the resort remains unavailable.

 Disney’s Contemporary Resort is an A-frame structure with a modern design.
 Originally, the rooms were pre-constructed and inserted into the frame when the hotel was built.